Black Knight (Dane Whitman): Advent of Knull and revelations

 Whitman has a panic attack while the two are having lunch due to the trauma of dying and resurrecting.
 After sending his ersatz therapist away for a bit, he decides to contact his predecessor Sir Percy to inquire about how what happened happened.
-It was revealed that there are many hidden powers which the Ebony Blade possesses that Dane's ancestor had not told him about.
-One such case being that those of Arthurs noble bloodline can draw upon the power of self-revival should they perish in battle.
-But before the spirit could reveal how he died despite this aspect of the weapon, Dane's home is broken into by the monster hunter Elsa Bloodstone; another "Avengers Adjacent" who had been following a string of murders related to Dane and his ebony relic.
+It was revealed that there are many hidden powers which the Ebony Blade possesses that Whitman's ancestor had not told him about.
+One such case being that those of Arthur's noble bloodline can draw upon the power of self-revival should they perish in battle.
+But before the spirit could reveal how he died despite this aspect of the weapon, Whitman's home is broken into by the monster hunter Elsa Bloodstone; another "Avengers Adjacent" who had been following a string of murders related to Whitman and his ebony relic.
 The conflict is quickly broken up by Jackie who returns after finding the mutilated remains of her history teacher.
-Jackie explains she has been having visions of the past ever since she touched Dane's Ebony Blade, and they all come to realize that the relics created from the same starstone that begot the fabled skein in the first place were not destroyed upon their initial creation.
+Jackie explains she has been having visions of the past ever since she touched Whitman's Ebony Blade, and they all come to realize that the relics created from the same starstone that begot the fabled skein in the first place were not destroyed upon their initial creation.

-After becoming Sorcerer Supreme, Doctor Doom tricked Black Knight into sending Mister Fantastic and Invisible Woman to Medieval Europe to find a specific weapon which would have been used against Doom.